 As a reminder, the suit of cups is driven by feminine energy and channels the power of emotions and feelings in every shape and form.
 Scholars and academics have connected the suit of cups to the classical element of water, and most of the cards from that suit embody the symbolic attributes of this element, one way or another.

-Minor Arcana card: the Eight of Cups
+Minor Arcana: Positive elements of Eight of Cups

 The eight of cups illustration in the original Rider Waite Smith tarot deck is heavy with symbolism, with a heavier use of black lines and dark elements than in other arcana of that tarot deck.

 The main protagonist of this minor arcana card only occupies a small part of the overall image, as he is seen walking away from the foreground using a walking stick on a path that almost seems painful.
 The eight cups are neatly displayed at the forefront of the image, three of them balanced on top of the other 5.

 The overall outlook is grim and gloomy, happening under the calm and watchful eye of the Moon in the night sky.

 Like several other cards from the suit of cups, it is hard to define any kind of truly positive element in this minor arcana.
 This can easily be explained because as mentioned early on, the suit of cups represents the whole spectrum of human emotions, and there is usually a kind of balance between positive and negative feelings.